Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmode.md

       - \Batch Mode

 3. init.sas needs the following code at the bottom from the most recent global version:

+  _Optional_: Add `%let batch_toggle = 0;` if you want QC dataset programs to not run production datasets via batch mode.
 ```sas
 %if %upcase("&sysparm") = "BATCHMODE" %then %do;
     %let progcheck = 0;